top of page

 15. Julie Sweet

 Julie Sweet is the Chair and CEO of Accenture, one of the world's largest consulting and professional services firms.
-Julie has led Accenture's aggressive push into AI, cloud, and digital transformation services, positioning the firm as a leader in technology consulting.
-Under her leadership, Accenture has invested billions in AI capabilities and has become a go to partner for large scale digital transformations.
+She has led Accenture's push into AI, cloud, and digital transformation services, positioning the firm as a leader in technology consulting.
+Accenture reported 7 percent growth in fiscal year 2025 and has positioned generative AI as central to its reinvention services.

 16. Mohamed Kande